 Lots of indoor spin studios pride themselves on having the most motivating music, but Turnstyle takes this to a whole new level.
 Classes like Beyoncé vs. Jay-Z or the Best of Warped Tour will have you rocking hard as you push the pedals.
 And with four studios in the area—Back Bay, Kendall Square, South End, and Woburn—there are dozens of these super fun classes to choose from every day of the week.

-There have been a lot of changes at Cyc Boston in the last year.
-First, the studio closed its Park Plaza Hotel location in December.
-Now we know it’s moving down the street to the BSC Lab in the Back Bay.
-No matter where Cyc opens its doors, one thing’s for sure: you’re going to have the ride of your life there.
+There have been a lot of changes at Cyc Boston in the last year, but if there’s one thing you can always count on: you’re going to have the ride of your life there.
+The studio just reopened their doors in BSC Lab at 699 Boylston St, and you’re going to want to check out the new digs.
 Classes use a combo of intervals, weights, and high-energy playlists to help you go the extra mile.

 We’ll keep you up to date on all things health, fitness and local food in Boston.